 Education and training is provided through staff participation in teaching at clinical and research conferences, in discussions of trainees’ proposed research protocols in weekly Departmental research meetings, and, most importantly, through integration of trainees into ongoing research projects or individualized projects as part of fulfilling residency, fellowship, and advanced degree requirements.

 Biomechanics staff also participate in classroom teaching and serve as graduate student advisors as part of their faculty commitments in the Physiology, Biophysics, and Systems Biology Program of the Weill Cornell Graduate School of Medical Sciences and as visiting lecturers in the Sibley School of Mechanical and Aerospace Engineering and the Department of Biomedical Engineering at Cornell in Ithaca.
 Senior Departmental staff hold primary or adjunct faculty appointments in these programs and departments.

 The gap between an engineering school and a medical school can be both physical and ideological.
 The Sibley School of Mechanical and Aerospace Engineering, the Biomedical Engineering Department at Cornell, and HSS face a physical gap that is daunting -- a separation of over 200 miles.
-Nonetheless, researchers from the two institutions have been working together successfully for over 30 years.
+Nonetheless, researchers from the two institutions have been working together successfully for nearly 40 years.
 To strengthen a parallel educational program for students, an Immersion Term has been developed to expose Cornell biomechanics and biomedical engineering students to research and medical practice in the rich clinical and biomedical research environment of the Hospital.

 The Immersion Term includes orientation of students to the hospital environment including training in laboratory safety and responsible conduct in research.
 Students also attend clinical conferences, accompany physicians on surgical rounds, and observe in the operating room.